houseabsolute/test-class-moose/README.md

         exclude_tags => 'deprecated',
     )->runtests;

-You can also inspect tags withing your test classes:
+You can also inspect tags within your test classes:

     sub test_setup {
         my $test          = shift;